Individual Partner Actions That Legally Bind the Partnership

 Newly Admitted Partners and Pre-existing Partnership Debts and Obligations

-A newly admitted partner to a NJ partnership personally is liable only to the extent of his/her ownership interest in the partnership for obligations incurred prior to his admission.
-This limited personal liability for partnership debts and liabilities, including pre-existing judgments attaches to those partnership debts incurred prior to his/her admission.
-This is an important concept for individuals contemplating a buy-in into a NJ partnership.
+Absent a written and signed partnership to the contrary, a newly admitted partner to a NJ partnership is personally liable for the pre-existing debts of the partnership prior to their admission and then only to the extent of his/her ownership interest in the partnership.
+This limited personal liability for partnership debts is an important concept for individuals contemplating a buy-in into a partnership.

-Unless a written partnership agreement provides to the contrary, each partner in a partnership has equal say and voting rights concerning the operation of partnership business.
+Again, unless a written and signed partnership agreement provides to the contrary, each partner in a partnership has equal say and voting rights concerning the decisions and operation of partnership business.
 Each partner has equal rights in the management, access and inspection of the partnership books and records, and to a formal accounting of partnership’s affairs.
 Partners have equal rights to the use, possession and benefits of partnership property if used for partnership purposes.
 Their ownership interest in the partnership and partnership property is not personal and therefore, is not assignable or subject to attachment or execution for the personal debts of the partner.

 FIDUCIARY DUTIES OF A PARTNER TO OTHER PARTNERS

-Can a former partner compete against the partnership, or act against the economic interest of the partnership?
+Can a partner compete against his or her partnership, or act against the economic interest of the partnership while still a member of the partnership?
 The short answer is “no”.
 A legally imposed duty of loyalty between partners requires that a partner refrain from doing things that are intended to or can reasonably be assumed to cause economic harm to the partnership.
 This duty of loyalty and fair dealing terminates upon a partner’s dissociation from the partnership.
-If the dissociation is wrongful then the partner may be subject to a damage claim by his or her former partner(s) for breach of contract, but if the dissociation is voluntary and there is no enforceable covenant not to compete, a dissociated partner may immediately begin
+If the dissociation by a former partner is found to be wrongful then the partner may be subject to a damage claim by his or her former partner(s) for breach of contract, but if the dissociation is voluntary and there is no enforceable covenant not to compete, a dissociated partner may immediately begin to compete with the partnership for new business; subject again to reasonable restrictions that may have been imposed pursuant to the written partnership agreement signed by the partner who has withdrawn and which limits future permissible competition by him or her.

 Fredrick P. Niemann Esq.